Conquest of Mecca: Muslim army advances on Mecca

 On the morning of Tuesday, 17th Ramadan, 8 A.H., Muhammad set out from Mar Az-Zahran and ordered 'Abbas to detain Abu Sufyan ibn Harb at a location that offered a clear view of the Muslim army's march towards Mecca.
 This was done so that Abu Sufyan could witness the strength and power of the Muslim soldiers.
 As the different tribes of the Muslim army passed by, each with their banners unfurled, Abu Sufyan marveled at their strength and power.
 Eventually, the battalion of the Muhajirun (Muslims from Mecca) and Ansar (Muslims from Medina), with Muhammad at their head, heavily armed, marched by.
 Abu Sufyan began to wonder who those people were, to which 'Abbas told him that they were Muhammad and his Companions.
 Abu Sufyan said that no army, however powerful, could resist those people and addressing 'Abbas, he said: "I swear by Allah that the sovereignty of your brother's son has become too powerful to withstand."
 'Abbas responded, "It is rather the power of Prophethood," with which the former agreed.

-Sa'd bin 'Ubadah carried the flag of the Ansar.
+Saʽd ibn ʽUbadah carried the flag of the Ansar.
 When he passed by Abu Sufyan ibn Harb, he taunted him, saying "Today will witness the great fight, you cannot seek sanctuary at Al-Ka'bah.
 Today will witness the humiliation of Quraysh."
 Abu Sufyan expressed his dismay to Muhammad, who became angry and rebuked Sa'd, stating "Nay, today Al-Ka'bah will be sanctified, and Quraysh honoured."
-He immediately ordered that Sa'd be stripped off the flag and that it should be given to his son Qais, in another version, Az-Zubair.
+He immediately ordered that Sa'd be stripped off the flag and that it should be given to his son Qays, in another version, Az-Zubair.